Institut für Ethnologie

 Fax: +49 (0) 89 / 2180 - 9602

-Sahana Udupa is a communications scholar and social anthropologist with research and teaching interests in journalism cultures, digital media politics, religion, global urbanization, and media policy.
+Sahana Udupa is a communications scholar and social anthropologist with research and teaching interests in digital politics, global digital cultures, news media and journalism, urban politics, and media policy.
 Previously, she was Research Fellow and currently a Senior Research Partner at the Max Planck Institute for the Study of Religious and Ethnic Diversity, Germany.
 Prior to joining LMU, she was Associate Professor of Journalism and Media Studies at the School of Public Policy, Central European University.

-Based on fieldwork in India and among the South Asian diaspora in Europe, her work has traced the transforming media and urban landscapes of late capitalism.
-Conceptually, her research raises the question of "mediation" as a media technological, performative, and experiential space to articulate political practice.
+Based on fieldwork in India, the South Asian diaspora in Europe, and global digital cultures, her work has traced the transforming media and urban landscapes of late capitalism.
+Her latest research centers on online extreme speech and exclusionary nationalism.
+Conceptually, her work raises the question of "mediation" as a media technological, performative, and experiential space to articulate political practice.

 Her first book, Making News in Global India: Media, Publics, Politics (Cambridge University Press, 2015) is a critical reading of news cultures and urban transformation.
 It shows how the expanding news media played a critical role in the contested aspiration of building a 'global city' in India, when commercial journalism became both an object and agent of global urbanization.
 More on the book in a podcast on New Books Network here.

 The second book (in preparation) explores the political dynamics of social media, to draw attention to the flux of new voices that articulate liberalization friendly "New India" and technological modernity.
 With Stephen McDowell, she has coedited a volume on South Asian media politics for Routledge (London).
 Her work has been published in leading journals including American Ethnologist, New Media and Society, International Journal of Communication, Media, Culture and Society, Communication, Culture and Critique, Economic and Political Weekly, and Critique of Anthropology.
+Her forthcoming publications include a special section on global digital cultures and extreme speech online for International Journal of Communication.
 She also contributes to popular media and policy debates, and has co-organized media policy symposia in New Delhi involving media practitioners, policy makers, and civil society representatives.
 She is also involved in the India-Pakistan track two dialogue on new media and alternative narratives.